West End Public Realm

 Central London awaits an unparalleled population surge, with hordes of supers-commuters being brought into the West End by Crossrail and HS2, and joining existing Londoners on the already crowded narrow historic pavements.
-As principal designers of the area between Tottenham Court Road and Gower Street, DSDHA have led a team of landscape architects, transport engineers and lighting experts working on the rejuvenation of the area.
+As principal designers, DSDHA have led a team of landscape architects, transport engineers and lighting experts working on the rejuvenation of the area between Tottenham Court Road and Gower Street.

-A legacy of post war planning that prioritised the car, currently the West End suffers from poor air quality and traffic congestions.
+A legacy of post war planning that prioritised the car, currently the West End suffers from poor air quality and traffic congestion.
 The one-way system on Tottenham Court Road and Gower Street confuses bus passengers, who cannot arrive and leave from the same station.
 The lack of pedestrian crossing and cycle routes also causes accidents and casualties; while the narrow and cluttered pavements on Tottenham Court Road provide a poor pedestrian experience, with a significant lack of public spaces to enjoy the area.

 Our strategy removes the one-way system on these two arteries to slow the pace of vehicles and make space for much-needed high quality public amenity, which accommodates pedestrians and cyclists.
 This redesign incorporates five new public spaces, including Whitfield Gardens, Princes Circus and a new park in Alfred Place – the first green space in the West End for over 100 years.